04.25.06

 THE Coherence of the Trinity

 It would be pretentious of me to suggest that such a complex philosophical problem as the coherence of the Trinity could be dealt with adequately in an appendix.
 My aim is rather modest.
-I shall only try to demonstrate that critics of the Trinity have failed to that the doctrine of the Trinity is incoherent.
+I shall only try to demonstrate that critics of the Trinity have failed to show how the doctrine of the Trinity is actually incoherent.

 Review: Hitler’s Willing Executioners